 - Make sure you have selected the correct device in Roomie Remote.
 Some devices have multiple similar types.
 Use the Test button when adding a device to make sure you have selected the right type.
 In particular, some devices have multiple applicable categories such as Lighting or Auxiliary, or Media Players and Set Top Boxes.
 A very common issue is not trying all the command sets for the same device.
 For instance Sony receivers have two common sets labelled Code Group 1 and Code Group 2.
 Group 2 is used on more recent devices, but make sure to try both if you’re having trouble.
 Another common issue is selecting the incorrect brand name of a Set Top Box between Motorola, Cisco, and Scientific Atlanta.
 Due to acquisitions, you may want to try similar model numbers listed under a different brand.

 - Some devices require multiple infrared transmissions for every command.
 Roomie Remote defaults to sending only one.
 Even very popular devices sometimes require more than one.
 Sony products are a common cause of this.
 The Retransmit Count option on the device configuration in Roomie Remote corrects this problem.
 Simply increase by one until the device responds.
 Always use the minimum count necessary.
 2-3 should be enough for Sony devices.
 If raising this count does not correct the issue, set it back down to 1.
 Note that this item is by far the most common cause of infrared reception issues.
 Some devices are simply designed to require multiple transmissions of the same command.

 - If your device is still not responding after checking these items the problem may be related to your local network.
 Make sure you can connect to your infrared adapter via your web browser using its IP address.

-- If your device is simply not listed in the infrared supported device list, it is possible to learn the commands for new infrared devices using the infrared adapter’s built-in infrared learning feature.
+- If your device is simply not listed via the in-app Infrared Code Set Library when adding a device, it is possible to learn the commands for new infrared devices using the infrared adapter’s built-in infrared learning feature.
 The Infrared Learning FAQ covers that topic.